tokkyo13/Post-Set-Timer/README.md

 - `index.html`: Main HTML file that contains the application structure and JavaScript.
 - `README.md`: This documentation file.
-- `alarm.mp3`: The audio file used for the alarm (ensure it is provided or update the path as needed).
+- `alarm.mp3`: The default alarm sound file (users can replace or modify it).

 ## License